cmugpi/cmugpi.github.io/topics/vim/getting-started/index.md

 that it's not very well-configured out of the box.

-If you don't already have a Vim configuration, you should start with the GPI Vim config.
-You might have already installed this configuration when you did the [initial setup][initial-setup] instructions, but if you didn't, run `gpi_install` and choose the `vim_config` package.
+If you don't already have a Vim configuration, you should start with the GPI Vim config which you will already have if you're run through the [initial setup][initial-setup] instructions.

 [initial-setup]: {{ "/initial-setup/" | prepend: site.baseurl }}